A: Unfortunately, under NSF guidelines you must be a US citizen to participate.

 A: You will be housed in a UT Dorm and share a room and a community bath with another REU participant.

-A: You’ll received a detailed list in advance of your arrival, but mostly, you’ll need clothing for warm weather, a swimsuit for the Port Aransas trip, and some clothes that you don’t mind getting roughly used crawling through a cave (old jeans are good for this).
+A: You’ll receive a detailed list in advance of your arrival, but mostly, you’ll need clothing for warm weather, a swimsuit for the Port Aransas trip, and some clothes that you don’t mind getting roughly used crawling through a cave (old jeans are good for this).

 A: Please note that a final schedule of seminars and trips is usually not available until the program begins.